Vertical Submarine: Awards

-Criticism
+Controversy

 In September 2014, Vertical Submarine's exhibition Eville at the Singapore Night Festival drew protest from animal welfare groups after flyers urging people to “kill stray cats” were taken out of context.
 The flyer was in fact part of a satirical performance-exhibition against evil acts, commissioned by the Singapore Kindness Movement.
 The art group issued a statement saying, “The flyers were not distributed to the public for the purpose of advocacy but scattered as part of the performance.
 We do not advocate or condone the killing of stray cats.
 On the contrary, we are pleased that the issue of cat abuse is highlighted".
 The animal welfare groups subsequently apologised for posting the flyers on their social media platforms.